NREL/EnergyPlus/design/FY2018/Fan Energy Index.md

 FEI<sub>s,i</sub>: FEI based on fan static pressure

-We propose to add field as a flag to the current fan model **Fan:SystemMode**l for reporting FEI (considering that it can be substituted for **Fan:ConstantVolume**,**Fan:OnOff**, **Fan:VariableVolume**, and **FanPerformance:NightVentilation** objects and they may be deprecated and eventually removed in the future).
+We propose to add field as a flag to the current fan model **Fan:SystemModel** for reporting FEI (considering that it can be substituted for **Fan:ConstantVolume**,**Fan:OnOff**, **Fan:VariableVolume**, and **FanPerformance:NightVentilation** objects and they may be deprecated and eventually removed in the future).
 We will use the user defined Fan objects to simulate the actual fan electrical input power FEP<sub>act,i</sub> at the design operating point.
 We will calculate the reference fan electrical input power FEP<sub>ref,i</sub> using the following method.

+Reference fan shaft power (H<sub>i,ref</sub>) is calculated on a fan total pressure basis or a static pressure basis, depending on the category of the reference fan to calculate FEI.
+However, in EnergyPlus **Fan:SystemModel**, only total pressure is defined.
+So the FEI is reportable only for limited category of fans that are calculated based on the fan total pressure, namely Centrifugal Housed, Centrifugal Inline, Centrifugal PRV Supply, Axial Inline, Laboratory Exhaust, Jet Fan and Circulating

 The reference fan concept is used to normalize the FEI calculation to a consistent power level independent of fan type, fan drive components or any regulatory requirements.
 The reference fan electrical input power is a function of airflow and fan pressure.
 The reference fan is defined as one that requires a certain reference fan shaft power, uses a V-belt drive, has a motor efficiency based on the IE3 level for a four-pole 60 Hz motor and does not have a speed control.